 What’s the difference between chemical and mineral sunscreen?

-There are two kinds of sunscreen to choose between – chemical (using organic filters) and mineral (using inorganic filters), with the difference between them resting in the technique they use to filter out that harmful UV radiation.
+There are two kinds of sunscreen to choose between – chemical (using organic filters) and mineral (using inorganic filters), with the difference between them resting in the technique they use to filter out harmful UV radiation.

 Chemical sunscreens contain (you guessed it) chemical SPF ingredients like Octocrylene and Ethylhexyl methoxycinnimate which absorb into your skin and in turn absorb UV rays before they penetrate your epidermis, converting them to heat and dissipating them.
 Mineral sunscreens differ by creating a direct physical block for radiation, using ingredients like titanium dioxide and zinc oxide which sit atop your skin and reflect off any UV rays.